Free Walking Tour Berlin

 Cultural Significance

-During the division of Berlin by the Berlin Wall, the St. Nikolai-Kirche stood near the border between East and West Berlin.
-It became a powerful symbol of hope and unity for the residents of the city during the challenging times of division.
+When Berlin was divided by the Berlin Wall, the St. Nikolai-Kirche was a stone’s throw from the border between East and West Berlin.
+For the people of the city it became a symbol of hope and symbol of unity during the period of the societal division.

 In Summary